Getting Started

 Give Claude, ChatGPT, Cursor, or any agent the ability to connect to apps, run actions, and react to events.

-Add integrations to your product so your tenants can connect their apps, sync data, and automate workflows.
+Add integrations to the software you build so its users could connect external apps, sync data, and automate workflows.

 Ways to Use Membrane

-Web UI for managing your workspace and monitoring.
+Web UI for managing and monitoring your Membrane workspace.

 How Membrane Works